 TSS boys have the opportunity to participate in short-term exchanges within Australia (Yr 8 only) and longer-term exchanges to Round square schools around the world.
-In 2015, TSS hosted students from Canada, Scotland and India, and ‘gap’ students from South Africa and Great Britain.
+TSS continues to host students and ‘gap students’ from Round Square schools across the world.

 Each Round Square school presents an array of service opportunities to its own students.
 The scope of activities is enormous, ranging from support for the elderly to maintenance and rehabilitation of natural areas to operation of life-saving.
 Internationally thousands of hours of such volunteer-service work are performed by Round Square students each week.
 Students also take on emergency service when help is needed.
 From time to time, an opportunity to serve requires the efforts of a team from several schools.
 Such ‘service projects’ normally take place during school holidays.
 All service projects are organised according to the ‘Round Square Ground Plan’ policies and procedures, which promote safety and effectiveness.
 Each is followed by an evaluation to ensure service will have an educative result for each student.